topshager/Stradford-dev/README.md

 # Stradford-dev
+Stradford develpemnt
 A fully online software development  solution ,our aim is to provide  clients with a one stop fully online  software development solution